 i’d like to make note that while reading up on the show and these guys, i learned nev was thrown out of a university for punching out a female student. after internet rumours about this swirled for a while, nev wrote a book where he quickly and casually mentioned the incident. he says he was tackled and choked with his camera strap so he punched his assailant once in an attempt to free himself from the vicious onslaught. however, the woman he punched and several witnesses claim she merely tapped him on the shoulder and asked him not to take pictures of lesbians kissing, at which point he punched her repeatedly. he was expelled from the school because of the incident. if nev really only defended himself against a brutal assault, why would he have been expelled? come on.

-i already thought ol’ nev was a phony snake in the grass because of his shitty show and its bullshit facade, and that punching-out-a-lesbian story only crystallized my belief. i think it was a careful, calculated move on his part to address and downplay (and outright lie about) a potentially damaging part of his history before it blew up and did some real damage to his image and his brand.
+i already thought ol’ nev was a phony snake in the grass because of his shitty show and its bullshit facade, and casually explaining away that punching-out-a-lesbian story in short order only crystallized my belief. i think his explanation was a careful, calculated move on his part to address and downplay (and outright lie about) a potentially damaging part of his history before it blew up and did some real damage to his image and his brand.

 fuck catfish, and fuck its hosts. don’t trust them or their garbage show for a second.